seanmhall/sf_weather_records/README.md

 ## Update January 2025

-This script is now deprecated as (botsin.space is shutting down and has gone into read-only mode)[https://botwiki.org/blog/botsin-space-server-closing-down/].
+This script is now deprecated as [botsin.space is shutting down and has gone into read-only mode](https://botwiki.org/blog/botsin-space-server-closing-down/).